PKU-Alignment/omnisafe/docs/source/baserl/trpo.rst

 Performance difference over policies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In policy optimization, we want to make every update that guarantees the expected return increase monotonically.
+In policy optimization, we want to make every update that monotonically
+guarantees the expected return increase.
-It is intuitive to construct the equation of expected return in the following form:
+It is intuitive to construct the equation of expected return in the following
+form:

 .. math::
     :label: trpo-eq-1